AdobeDocs/uix/src/pages/overview/index.md

 ---
-title: Getting Started with UI Extensibility
+title: Overview the UI Extensibility
 description: Learn basics of UI Extensibility
 contributors:
   - https://github.com/AdobeDocs/uix
 ---

-# Getting Started
+# Overview

 Begin your journey with UI Extensibility by exploring main capabilities and finding answers to your questions.